Sydney braces for flash floods as rain disaster moves south

 “In the Sydney area, we have minor to major flood warnings current,” meteorologist Dean Narramore said.

-In the New South Wales town of Lismore, 600 kilometers (370 miles) north of Sydney, a third death was confirmed on Wednesday as floodwaters recede.
-A man’s body was found floating in a main street, a police statement said.
+In the New South Wales town of Lismore, 600 kilometers (370 miles) north of Sydney, a fourth death was confirmed on Wednesday as floodwaters drain from homes and searchers knock on doors.

+The body of a man, aged in his 70s, was found ion a flooded apartment, a police statement said.

+A man’s body had been found floating in a main street earlier on Wednesday.

 The population of 28,000 people was inundated when Wilsons River peaked Monday afternoon at its highest level since records began in 1880.

-Authorities expect the death toll to rise in Lismore and its surrounds as the floodwaters drain from homes and searchers knock on doors.
+Authorities expect the death toll to rise in Lismore and its surrounding areas.

 Dozens of suburbs remain flooded in Brisbane, Australia’s third-most populous city 750 kilometers (470 miles) north of Sydney, after the river that snakes through its center peaked on Monday.